Enpass Password Manager Review 2023

 Pricing

-Should you want to make use of premium features, two options are available.
-In the past, Enpass was marketed at a flat one-time fee, however, its developers have also borrowed the subscription model favored by its competitors and now offer a monthly subscription alongside the lifetime license.
+In case you'd like access to premium features, there are two options: Enpass was marketed in the past for a flat one-time fee, however, its developers have borrowed the subscription model favored by its competitors and now offer a monthly subscription alongside the lifetime license.
 A summary of Enpass's current prices can be found below:

 FreeIndividualFamily